1BonsaiTree/1BonsaiTree/README.md

 - 👋 Hi, I’m @1BonsaiTree
-- 👀 I’m interested in gaming and data anlaytics
+- 👀 I’m interested in gaming and data analytics
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on extracting user data from games like CoD, fortnite, etc.
 - 📫 How to reach me LinkedIn on Floris van Nieuwland